epogrebnyak/sphinx-pdf-with-mudkip/README.md

-# Sphinx with Mudkip - Introduction
+# Sphinx with Mudkip

-Create a PDF with Cyrillic letters via Sphinx and pdflatex
+Create a PDF with Cyrillic letters via Sphinx and pdflatex.

 ## How to use